Can you treat a UTI without antibiotics?

 Certain bacteria have developed resistance to conventional antibiotics over time.
-Numerous E. coli strains are becoming increasingly resistant to antibiotics, and these are the primary cause of UTIs.
+Numerous E. coli strains are becoming increasingly resistant to antibiotics, the primary cause of UTIs.

 Whenever antibiotics are administered, bacteria are more likely to develop resistance.
 This will most likely happen if patients do not follow their doctor's directions to complete the entire course of treatment as prescribed by the doctor.

-Doctors try to reduce antibiotics, especially when alternative treatments are effective, or diseases solve autonomously.
+Doctors try to reduce antibiotics, especially when effective alternative treatments or diseases are solved autonomously.

-It is critical to complete an antibiotic course according to the doctor's instructions.
+Completing an antibiotic course according to the doctor's instructions is critical.
 Additionally, individuals should never share antibiotics with others.

 It is negatively affecting beneficial bacteria.

-The human body is home to a diverse community of bacteria, viruses, and fungi that coexist peacefully and contribute to the proper functioning of the body's organs.
-Some of these bacteria can be effectively destroyed by antibiotics but they can also increase the chances of subsequent infections.
+The human body is home to a diverse community of bacteria, viruses, and fungi that coexist peacefully and contribute to properly functioning the body's organs.
+Antibiotics can effectively destroy some of these bacteria but can also increase the chances of subsequent infections.

 Treatment for urinary tract infections that do not involve antibiotics is listed below.

-While some natural or at-home UTI remedies are supported by scientific evidence, other remedies are used in traditional medicine systems without a hundred of proof for their effectiveness for thousands of years.
+While some natural or at-home UTI remedies are supported by scientific evidence, other remedies have been used in traditional medicine systems without proof of their effectiveness for thousands of years.